Frequently Asked Questions

 What age should you be to start learning the guitar?

 From experience we would suggest 7yrs old as a minimum starting point as the necessary coordination skills for playing the guitar and understanding posture are ready by this age.
 We have taught persons younger than this and some have continued on for many years to become very able guitarists.
-If you are unsure it's best to give it a go - you should get a good idea after a block (4) of lessons.
+If you are unsure it's best to give it a go - you should get a good idea after a block of 4 lessons.
 Parents are welcome to sit in on lessons for younger children if it helps them to feel a bit more confident but it should be stressed they are there for moral support only not teaching, leave that to the teachers.

 Am I too late in life to start learning the guitar?

 Of course not!
 We have taught students into their 70s and found the lessons to be an enjoyable experience for everyone.
-We also understand that adults have more responsibilities than children so you needn't worry about other commitments getting in the way we'll tailor your lessons so that if you get no practice during the week we simply use your lesson as an intense 1 hours practice session.
-No new stuff to learn just coaching on what you had from the previous lesson.
-This way you keep your hand in and are more likely to continue progressing with a satisfying hobby than give up because of other commitments.
+We also understand that adults have more responsibilities than children so you needn't worry about other commitments getting in the way we'll tailor your lessons so that if you get no practice during the week we simply use your lesson as an intense 1 hours practice session, no new stuff to learn just coaching on what you had from the previous lesson; this way you keep your hand in and are more likely to continue progressing with a satisfying hobby than give up because of other commitments.

 Do you offer exams for grading my level on the guitar?

 Yes we use the Rock School system which is used in secondary schools for grading.
 This is a benefit for teenagers sitting standard grades and highers performance exams.
 However, school exams is not the reason for choosing this system - simply put it is the best sounding graded system that we have found.
 The tunes are aimed at electric guitar in the wider genre of rock music and they sound pretty good.
 By following the system you'll develop techniques, soloing skills, some rhythm playing and how to play with a band.
-The exams will be held in Glasgow, three times a year and you can be put forward for any level of exam without needing the preceding exams to be sat so you could start at grade 3 or 5.
+The exams will be held in Glasgow, three times a year and you can be put forward for any level of exam without needing the preceding exams to be sat so you could start at grade 1, 3 or 5 whatever you prefer.
 We will make sure you are thoroughly prepared for the exam beforehand thus allowing your money for the exam (£50 approx.) to be well spent.
 Check out the Rock School web site for more info on exams and grading.

 Other Questions